zyNotCute/zyNotCute/README.md

 - :briefcase: A member of @BingyanStudio FE Group
 - :page_facing_up: Previously paticipated in Olympiad of Informatics, algorithm lover
 - :book: Learning front-end development, cybersecurity and Web3
-- :movie_camera: Cinema fans, especially for indie movies
+- :movie_camera: Cinema fan, especially for indie movies
 - 🏳️‍🌈 Gender non-binary
 - :speech_balloon: My dream is to change the way people think, feel and interact with each other using technology
 - :penguin: Contact me via QQ: 2059433635 if necessary